-- Collect inventory using the FlexNet inventory agent, and under tightly-prescribed conditions, import into FlexNet Manager Suite which performs the sub-capacity calculations and provides appropriate reporting. - Collect inventory using ILMT, which performs the sub-capacity calculations; and then import the resulting licenses into FlexNet Manager Suite to achieve a 'single pane of glass' for compliance management. - Use either product for full capacity licensing, usually with the resultant increase in licensing costs.
+- Collect inventory using the FlexNet inventory agent, and under tightly-prescribed conditions, import into FlexNet Manager Suite which performs the sub-capacity calculations and provides appropriate reporting. - Collect inventory using ILMT under similar conditions (such as inventory collection every 30 minutes), allowing ILMT to perform the sub-capacity calculations and resultant reporting; and then import the product consumption into FlexNet Manager Suite to achieve a 'single pane of glass' for compliance management. - Use either product for full capacity licensing, usually with the resultant increase in licensing costs.
 This option is not investigated further in this chapter, which focuses entirely on your options for sub-capacity licensing.